riahtu/lumen-client/docs/account.rst

 Installations where you are an admin or owner have a |fa-gear| button.
 Click this button open the Installation Settings page.

-Add a new installation by clicking the |add-installation| button.
-This will display the dialog below.
+Add a new installation by clicking the |new-installation| button.
+This will display the **Add New Installation Dialog** shown below.

 .. image:: _static/account/new_installation.png
   :width: 400px